rehierl/node-tree-outliner/1-0-mathematics/1-3-0-set-of-values.md

 * instead of listing each value, sets can be defined by specifying a condition that must be satisfied by each value
 * alternative notations - `{:}`, `{;}`, `{,}`, etc.
+* this style of notation may be referred to as the "set-builder" notation

 clarification